jjloomis/wordpress-adding-content-to-a-news-site/working-with-text-and-links/adding-a-featured-image.md

-# Adding a Featured Image
+# Setting a Featured Image

 A featured image is the image that appears in the widgetized areas \(Top Stories, More News, etc.\) of the homepage.